Whisperrr/SensitivityRandomizer/README.md

 *Debug* lets you see a live value of your current sensitivity multiplier and a live percentage of time left before needing to restart.
 By default this is set to **1**, however if you're experiencing any performance issues, I'd recommend setting this to 0.

+***

+Also, you can press __"P"__ on your keyboard to pause/unpause the program (toggle).
+It's sort of finicky though, and requires you to stop moving your mouse before pressing.
+With the "Debug" option set to 1, you'll be able to see a _PAUSE_ icon appear.

 ## Details

 If you'd like to know more about how the program actually works, please see [this Reddit post](https://www.reddit.com/r/FPSAimTrainer/comments/cve6oi/tool_for_smoothly_randomizing_sensitivity/) where I describe exactly that!
 If you have any issues running the program, you join the official [FPS Aim Trainer Discord](https://discordapp.com/invite/Z8hGxnM) and message **Whisper#4442** or **El Bad#5788**.